Honouring the Life of Professor Douglas Brewer

 Obituary: DF Brewer

-Emeritus Professor of Physics at the University of Sussex, Douglas Forbes Brewer, aged 93, died peacefully at home on 16th July 2018.
-Devoted husband and father, valued colleague and dear friend will be missed by many.
+Emeritus Professor of Physics at the University of Sussex, Douglas Forbes Brewer, aged 93, passed away peacefully at home on 16 July 2018.
+He was a devoted husband and father, a respected colleague, and a cherished friend who will be deeply missed by many.

-Professor Brewer was a compassionate supporter of the Republic of Georgia from the first days of its regained independence.
-His personal and professional qualities resulted in a massive circle of friends he made with his Georgian colleagues.
-Eduard Shevardnadze who was the president of Georgia back then became one of his friends.
-In 1996 Professor Brewer was elected as a Foreign Member of the Georgian National Academy of Sciences.
-Naturally, President Shevardnadze congratulated the prominent British scientist.
-The British professor kept the framed letter, dated 18th July 1996, from the President of Georgia on the wall in his bedroom till the last minutes of his life.
+From the outset of Georgia's regained independence, Professor Brewer was a compassionate supporter of the Republic of Georgia.
+His personal and professional qualities helped him build an extensive network of friendships among his Georgian colleagues.
+Eduard Shevardnadze, who served as the President of Georgia during that time, became one of his friends.
+In 1996, Professor Brewer was elected as a Foreign Member of the Georgian National Academy of Sciences.
+Subsequently, President Shevardnadze congratulated the distinguished British scientist.
+Professor Brewer kept a framed letter from the President of Georgia, dated 18 July 1996, displayed on the wall of his bedroom until the end of his life.

-On Tuesday, 31 July 2018 at 17:00 BRAMS Institute will arrange a memorial service for Professor Douglas Brewer, to pay tribute to his professional achievements and personal qualities.
-Director of the Institute, Professor Maia Nadareishvili along with her colleagues will commemorate Professor Brewer’s legacy.
-All are welcome.
+On Tuesday, 31 July 2018, at 5:00 PM, the BRAMS Institute will hold a memorial service for Professor Douglas Brewer to honour his professional accomplishments and personal attributes.
+The CEO of the BRAMS Institute, Professor Maia Nadare, along with her colleagues, will commemorate Professor Brewer’s legacy.
+All are invited to attend

 * * *

-He worked at the GEC Research Laboratories from 1945 to 1948 and received his Doctorate at Oxford University in 1953 on the discovery of the suppression of superfluidity in unsaturated helium-4 films.
-With D.O.
-Edwards he observed the linear sub-critical region of superflow in capillary tubes from 1954 to 1956 and demonstrated its hydrodynamic nature.
+He worked at the GEC Research Laboratories from 1945 to 1948 and earned his Doctorate at Oxford University in 1953, focusing on the discovery of the suppression of superfluidity in unsaturated helium-4 films.
+Between 1954 and 1956, he collaborated with D.O.
+Edwards to observe the linear sub-critical region of superflow in capillary tubes, demonstrating its hydrodynamic nature.

-He was Associate Professor at Ohio State University from 1957 to 1959, where he made the first observation of the linear specific heat of liquid helium-3 and its positive pressure dependence as a Fermi fluid; and the Pomeranchuk minimum in its melting curve.
+From 1957 to 1959, he served as Associate Professor at Ohio State University, where he made the first observation of the linear specific heat of liquid helium-3 and its positive pressure dependence as a Fermi fluid, as well as the Pomeranchuk minimum in its melting curve.

-He joined the new University of Sussex in 1962 as one of the founding Maths and Physical Sciences (MAPS) lecturers, specialising in Low-Temperature Physics.
-He initiated low-temperature experimental work and developed a major group at Sussex.
-His extensive work on helium-3 and helium-4 in porous materials included observation of T-squared specific heat in monolayer films of helium-3 and helium-4 and of two-dimensional protons in the second layer of helium-4.
-His measurements of the mean free path-limited spin diffusion coefficient and thermal conductivity of liquid helium-3 demonstrated that Landau quasiparticles are physical entities, not theoretical constructs.
-He discovered surface magnetism in helium-3 by measurements of the NMR susceptibility in a porous glass.
+In 1962, he joined the University of Sussex as one of the founding lecturers in Mathematics and Physical Sciences (MAPS), specialising in Low-Temperature Physics.
+He initiated experimental work in low-temperature physics and developed a significant research group at Sussex.
+His extensive studies on helium-3 and helium-4 in porous materials included the observation of T2 specific heat in monolayer films of helium-3 and helium-4, as well as two-dimensional protons in the second layer of helium-4.
+His measurements of the mean free path-limited spin diffusion coefficient and thermal conductivity of liquid helium-3 proved that Landau quasiparticles are physical entities, not merely theoretical constructs.
+He also discovered surface magnetism in helium-3 through measurements of NMR susceptibility in porous glass.

-He was editor of the Progress in Low-Temperature Physics series, was successively Secretary and Chairman of the Very Low-Temperature Commission of the International Union of Pure and Applied Physics, and Organiser of LT19.
+He served as the editor of the Progress in Low-Temperature Physics series and held the positions of Secretary and Chairman of the Very Low-Temperature Commission of the International Union of Pure and Applied Physics.
+Additionally, he organised LT19.

-On 25th July 2015, current and former Physics Faculty and alumni came together to celebrate Professor Brewer’s 90th birthday on campus.
-This event was initiated by alumnus Dr Peter Ford MBE and supported by the Development and Alumni Office and the School of MPS.
-Joining Professor Douglas Brewer on the day, there were many of his former colleagues and students as well as the current head of School, Professor Peter Coles and the Head of Department, Professor Claudia Eberlein, who kindly gave a tour of the department following the lunch.
+On 25 July 2015, current and former faculty members, along with alumni from the Physics Department, gathered on campus to celebrate Professor Douglas Brewer’s 90th birthday.
+Alumnus Dr Peter Ford MBE initiated this event, supported by the Development and Alumni Office, as well as the School of Mathematical and Physical Sciences (MPS).
+Many of Professor Brewer’s former colleagues and students attended, including the current head of the school, Professor Peter Coles, and the Head of Department, Professor Claudia Eberlein, who kindly offered a tour of the department following lunch.

-The funeral is to be held at St Nicholas Church, Iford (near Lewes), East Sussex, on Wednesday, 8th August 2018 at 14:00.
-A great friend of many Georgians will be buried on one of the most tragic days in modern Georgian history, doubling the sadness and sorrow for those who knew him in person.
-A good heart has stopped beating, a good soul ascended to Heaven.
-May God give him eternal rest and his family the strength to bear the pain.
+The funeral will take place at St Nicholas Church in Iford (near Lewes), East Sussex, on Wednesday, 8 August 2018, at 14:00.
+A great friend to many Georgians will be laid to rest on the anniversary of one of the most tragic days in modern Georgian history—8 August 2008—deepening the sorrow for those who knew him personally.

 Professor Douglas Brewer’s 90th Birthday on campus